STDs That Cause Dry Skin: Causes, Symptoms, And More

 Studies have indicated that HIV-AIDs has been associated with various skin conditions (6).
 One of the symptoms that have been observed is dry skin (7).
 It can get itchy and consequently lead to HIV rashes and impact your quality of life.
 AIDS is caused by the human immunodeficiency virus (HIV).
 It attacks the person’s immune system which increases their vulnerability to several diseases.
 As the disease progresses, people develop other symptoms such as fever, cold, sore throat, and weight loss.

-Now that you know the different STDs that cause dry skin, let’s go to the next section to understand when you should seek medical attention.
+Now that you know the different STDs that cause dry skin, let us learn about the preventive measures to reduce the risk of these diseases.

 When To Consult A Doctor